raycast/utils/docs/utils-reference/react-hooks/useSQL.md

 ## Requirement

-For this hook to work you need a few things:
+For this hook to work you need to:

-- the `sql.js` dependency.
-Install it by running `npm install --save sql.js`.
+- install the `sql.js` dependency by running `npm install --save sql.js`.
-- the WebAssembly bindings for SQL in the assets folder.
-Get it by adding the following script in your package.json: `"postinstall": "cp -f ./node_modules/sql.js/dist/sql-wasm.wasm ./assets/sql-wasm.wasm"` and running `npm install`.

 ## Signature